Last updated: June 18, 2026

 Urgent dental help in Arizona

 If you have face swelling, fever, trouble breathing, trouble swallowing, heavy bleeding, or an injury to the face or jaw, seek urgent medical care right away.
-An emergency room may not fix the tooth, but it can treat serious infection, pain, or injury.
+An emergency room may not fix the tooth, but it can treat serious infection, pain, bleeding, or injury.

 Where to start

-If your child needs dental care
+Your child needs care

-If you are pregnant
+You are pregnant

-If you are an adult
+You are an adult

 Quick reference table

-Need Best first step Reality check
+| Need | Best first step | Reality check |

-Child needs a checkup, filling, or tooth pain visit Apply for AHCCCS or KidsCare, then use the dentist finder.
-Some offices stop taking new Medicaid or CHIP patients.
-Call before you go.
+| Child needs a checkup, filling, or tooth pain visit | Apply for AHCCCS or KidsCare page, then call dentists. | Some offices stop taking new Medicaid or CHIP patients.
+Confirm the exact plan. |

-Adult has swelling, pain, infection, or broken tooth Call your AHCCCS plan and ask if the visit fits the adult emergency dental benefit.
-Adult AHCCCS dental is limited.
-Get the cost in writing before treatment.
+| Adult has swelling, pain, infection, or broken tooth | Call your AHCCCS plan and ask about emergency dental coverage. | Adult AHCCCS dental is limited.
+Get costs in writing before treatment. |

-Pregnant adult needs dental care Use the pregnancy coverage page and call your plan’s member services.
-Tell the plan you are pregnant before the appointment is billed.
+| Pregnant adult needs dental care | Use the pregnancy coverage page and call your plan. | Report pregnancy before the visit is billed.
+Ask what is covered now. |

-No insurance Apply for AHCCCS, call 2-1-1, and search HRSA health centers.
-Sliding-fee care is not always free.
-Ask the price before you book.
+| No insurance | Apply for AHCCCS, call 2-1-1, and search the HRSA finder. | Sliding-fee care is not always free.
+Ask the price before you book. |

 AHCCCS dental coverage for adults